Open Accessibility Menu

 Although both nerve blocks and epidural steroid injections are commonly used to treat sciatica, they serve distinct purposes and are administered in different ways.
 A nerve block involves the injection of a local anesthetic directly around a specific nerve or group of nerves.
 This is often used to diagnose the source of the pain and provide temporary relief.
 In contrast, an epidural steroid injection delivers anti-inflammatory medication into the epidural space around the spinal cord.
 This treatment is designed to reduce inflammation and swelling around the nerve roots, offering longer-lasting relief for conditions like sciatica.

 Don't let sciatic nerve pain limit you.
-At American Pain Consortium, we help patients from get control of their pain.
+At American Pain Consortium, we help patients regain control of their pain.

 Complete our form online or call (888) 615-2726 today to schedule your consultation.